 In honor of his work in economics, finance and management, Grantham University renamed its business school, “The Mark Skousen School of Business.”

 Dr. Skousen has lived in eight nations and traveled and lectured throughout the United States and 70 countries.
 He grew up in Portland, Ore.
-He and his wife, Jo Ann, and five children have lived in Washington, D.C.; Nassau, the Bahamas; London, England; Orlando, Fla.; and New York.
+He and his wife, Jo Ann, and five children have lived in Washington, D.C.; Nassau, the Bahamas; London, England; Orlando, FL and New York.

-For almost a decade, Bryan Perry has brought his expertise on high-yielding investments to his Cash Machine subscribers.
+For over a decade, Bryan Perry has brought his expertise on high-yielding investments to his Cash Machine subscribers.
 Before launching the Cash Machine advisory service, Bryan spent more than 20 years working as a financial adviser for major Wall Street firms, including Bear Stearns, Paine Webber and Lehman Brothers.

 Bryan co-hosted weekly financial news shows on the Bloomberg affiliate radio network from 1997 to 1999, and he’s frequently quoted by Forbes,Business Week and CBS’ MarketWatch.
 He often participates as a guest speaker on numerous investment forums and regional money shows around the nation.

-With three decades of experience inside Wall Street, Bryan has proved himself to be an asset to subscribers who are looking to receive a juicy check in the mail each month, quarter or year.
+With over three decades of experience inside Wall Street, Bryan has proved himself to be an asset to subscribers who are looking to receive a juicy check in the mail each month, quarter or year.